replicate/cog/docs/redis.md

         120

 After starting, [the `setup()` method of the predictor](python.md#predictorsetup) is called.
 When setup is finished the model will start polling the input queue for prediction request messages.

+### File uploads

+Cog will make a PUT request to the `upload_url` provided, with the filename appended.
+For example, if you provide an `upload_url` of `https://example.com/upload/` then Cog might send a PUT request to `https://example.com/upload/output.png`.
+After the PUT request is finished, it will include the final URL it sent to as the value in the output.

+It respects redirects, so you probably want to issue a 307 redirect to a unique URL that Cog can PUT the file to.
+This also gives an opportunity to sign the URL, if you need to provide permissions, for example to a GCS or S3 bucket.
+Cog will strip query strings from the final URL, to get rid of any signing information that might be included.

 ## Enqueue a prediction